 2.1 Solicited Research Proposals

-Solicited research proposals are requests for proposals (RFPs) that are issued by funding agencies or institutions to solicit research proposals on specific topics.
+Requests for proposals (RFPs), which funding organizations or institutions issue to solicit research proposals on particular topics, are known as solicited research proposals.
 The RFP will outline the requirements, expectations, and evaluation criteria for the proposal.

 2.2 Unsolicited Research Proposals

 Unsolicited research proposals are proposals that are submitted to funding agencies or institutions without a specific request.
-These proposals are typically submitted by researchers who have an innovative research idea that they believe is worth pursuing.
+Typically, researchers who have an original research idea that they think is worth pursuing submit these proposals.

 2.3 Continuation or Non-Competing Research Proposals